isdeniz/isdeniz/README.md

 # Hello, I'm Selin! ✨

 I'm a business data analytics professional who is interested with developing machine learning applications, managing software development projects and becoming an expert in agile project management.
-I have extensive experience with Python and large language models.
+I have extensive experience in data science and machine learning, with a special focus on large language models.
 Recently, graduated with a Master of Science in Information Systems from Middle East Technical University.

-I'm a cat-mom and enjoying the company of my little daughter Roma while I'm coding and conducting research.
+I'm a cat-mom and enjoying the company of my little daughter Roma while I'm coding in Python and conducting research.

 ## 📊 GitHub Profile Stats